IbrahimaDiallo32/Calculator/README.md

 1. Make sure to follow the steps in the [Environment](#environment) instructions
 2. Open your command line interface and Navigate to the project Directory of this project using the 'cd' command:
+   **Note: You must be in the directory of Calculator to run "Cd calculatorEngineUnitTest".
+Otherwise, it will say it cannot find a path and doesn't exist.**
       ```
     cd calculatorEngineUnitTest
       ```
-3. Once in this Directory, Restore Dependencies necessary for this application by following these commands:
+4. Once in this Directory, Restore Dependencies necessary for this application by following these commands:
       ```
    dotnet restore
       ```
-4. Build the project by following these commands:
+5. Build the project by following these commands:
    ```
    dotnet build
    ```
-5. Execute the Unit Tests by following these commands:
+6. Execute the Unit Tests by following these commands:
    ```
    dotnet test
    ```